What if the friendship that made you was based on a lie?

-Wherever Paolo went, Claire had got there first.
-The gigs, the parties, the enigmatic artist he was sure he was in love with.
+Wherever he went, Claire had got there first.
+Parties, protests, benefit gigs.
 He would never have joined the group if it hadn’t been for Claire.
-And maybe, if he hadn’t, no one would have died.
+And if he hadn’t joined the group, maybe no one would have died.

 And why does Paolo suspect, even now, that Claire knows more than he does?

 A child’s evidence convicted him – what if she was wrong?

 Nat Keane never forgot her first murder.
 Sandie Thurston, killed and mutilated in her own bed.
 Five-year-old Amy beside her, soaked in her mother’s blood.

 Nat was the first police officer on the scene.
 She was the family liaison officer who got close to the family.
 Too close.

 Ten years on she has another life, a partner and a job she loves counselling trauma victims.
 So why does she agree to go back and work with Amy?

 Amy’s evidence was key to getting a conviction.
 Now the media are hinting she got it wrong.
 Her father is tortured by a guilt he won’t explain.
 At fifteen, Amy is alternately needy and hostile – a devoted daughter who deceives her dad, a sheltered child who can’t stop taking risks.